czaninadrienne/LBYCPD2/README.md

 ###### Revision logs and information about contributors

 - The contributors are as follows:
-i.
-Dexter Balay
+  - Dexter Balay
-ii.
-Czanina Tayamen
+  - Czanina Tayamen
-iii.
-Myles Uy
+  - Myles Uy